ashishpatil-07/ULTRON/README.md

  1. Make sure the backend server is running at http://127.0.0.1:8000.
  2. Start the frontend server at http://localhost:3000.
  3. Open a web browser and go to http://localhost:3000 to use the Multi-Purpose ChatBot.

-### Usage:
- 1. Visit the frontend URL http://localhost:3000 in your browser.
- 2. Start a conversation with the ChatBot.
- 3. Use the commands provided (e.g., web scraping, LinkedIn profile fetching).

 ## Conclusion
 The project demonstrates a Multi-Purpose ChatBot that combines conversational AI with practical, task-oriented functionalities, showcasing a user-friendly chat interface and a flexible architecture for various use cases.